All Episodes

 What do you say to them?

-Do you want them to repent for their support for Donald Trump, or what do you want from them?
+Do you want them to repent for their support for Donald Trump or what do you want from them?

 Well, the first thing is that I don't want anybody harassed or targeted.

-Look, that that was not my intention.
+Look, that was not my intention.

-But that's what I think.
+But that's what I'm saying.

-These things are these things are public.
+These things are public.

 No, what I would like for them to do is think twice about supporting a guy who is fueling hate in this country.